 “It is pretty unusual for a world-class hockey coach to roll up his sleeves and start working towards better well-being in everyday Finnish working life,” remarks Firstbeat VP Juho Tuppurainen about the new partnership.
 “As part of our collaboration efforts, Erkka will coach individuals using feedback from our heart rate variability measurements and analysis.
 The success of this type of data driven coaching program is remarkable for its ability to create real, lasting changes in behavior.”

 Over 150,000 people worldwide have already enjoyed the benefits of participating in the Firstbeat Lifestyle Assessment that will be central to Westerlund’s project.
-The program has also been incorporated into high profile corporate wellness programs like Ernst & Young Oy. and VR group, Finland’s state owned railway company.
+The program has also been incorporated into high profile corporate wellness programs like KPMG and VR group, Finland’s state owned railway company.

 This occurs against the backdrop of Firstbeat Sports continued expansion across the landscape of professional sports, now being used hundreds of professional teams including more than a third of NHL teams and the NBA’s Golden State Warriors, known for their technological and analytic savvy.